spiceai/spiceai/README.md

 ### Pre-release software

 ⚠️ The vision to make it easy to build intelligent applications that learn is a vast undertaking.
-We haven't figured it all out or solved all the problems yet (we only started in June 2021!), so we’re inviting you on this journey and are looking for feedback the direction.
+We haven't figured it all out or solved all the problems yet, so we’re inviting you on this journey and are looking for feedback the direction.

 Spice.ai and spicerack.org are both pre-release, early, alpha software.
 Until v1.0, Spice.ai may have gaps, including limited deep learning algorithms, training-at-scale, and simulated environments.
 Also, Spicepods aren't searchable or listed on spicerack.org yet.